bhisaac/5eFP/5eFP-SRD.md

 **_Wild Shape Form: Astral Form_.** You have 2 + LEVEL MAX wounds while in astral form.
 You may use Wild Shape without discarding your action when shapeshifting into astral form.
 When you choose this form, you do not assume the shape of a beast.
 You and your equipment become translucent, taking on an indigo tint filled with points of moving lights.
 You gain the following features while in astral form.

-- Your equipment and gear have the same appearance while equipped, do not merge into your astral form, and function normally.
+- Your equipment does not merge into your astral form and functions normally.
 - You may cast spells, speak, and take normal actions in astral form.
 - **_Lunar Attunement._** After casting a spell with no visible effect, such as _cure wounds_, you discard solar attunement and gain lunar attunement.
 If you already have lunar attunement, discard it and activate Starfall.
 - **_Solar Attunement._** After casting a spell with a visible effect, such as _entangle_, you discard lunar attunement and gain solar attunement.
 If you already have solar attunement, discard it and activate Starfall.